Skip to content

 Security Considerations

-• Default: loopback is safe for local development
+• Default: The default setting loopback is safe for local development.

-• Production: Use specific IP addresses or CIDR ranges when possible
+• Production: For production, it is highly recommended to use specific IP addresses or CIDR ranges for your known proxies.

-⚠️ Important: Incorrect trust proxy settings can lead to IP spoofing vulnerabilities.
-Only trust proxies you control.
+⚠️ Important: Incorrectly configuring this setting can create an IP spoofing vulnerability.
+Only trust proxies that you control.

 How Trust Proxy Works

-1. Parse X-Forwarded-For headers to extract the original client IP
+1. Parse X-Forwarded-For headers to find the original client IP.

-2. Update req.ip to reflect the actual client IP (not the proxy IP)
+2. Update req.ip to reflect the actual client IP, not the proxy's IP.

-3. Populate req.ips array with all IPs in the forwarding chain
+3. Populate the req.ips array with the full list of IPs in the forwarding chain.

-4. Enable secure cookies when X-Forwarded-Proto: https is present
+4. Enable secure cookies if the X-Forwarded-Proto: https header is present.

 Reverse Proxy Configuration Examples